 And each guest on my tours is provided with a detailed and illustrated booklet of the places we visit, and the plants we see.

 There is still a chance to visit VAST, Robyn Mayo's exhibition of her exquisite watercolours of our indigenous species and landscapes.
 It will travel to the Ballarat Art Gallery, Victoria, 16 June – 13 August and the Goulburn Regional Art Gallery, NSW, 8 September - 7 October 2017.

 Now living in Tasmania's beautiful Meander Valley, Robyn spent her childhood on the NSW Southern Tablelands, where her love of landscape, combined with a sharp eye for botanical detail, set the scene for her unique Australian paintings.
 They include the Fink River Mallee (Eucalyptus sessilis) and the Desert Oak (Allocasurina decaisneana), pictured below.

-You can visit my 11 published books on my website at www.hollyforsyth.com.au.
-Go to my on-line shop to purchase any (except The Constant Gardener, which, sadly,is out of print.).
+You can visit my 11 published books at www.hollyforsyth.com.au.
+Go to my on-line shop to purchase any (except The Constant Gardener, and Gardens of Eden, which, sadly, are out of print.).
 And, after the publication of 11 books of non-fiction, I have just completed my first Novel: it has the working title Through a Glass Darkly and is about a subject very close to my heart, the empowerment, and disempowerment, of women.

 Not interested in this newsletter?